angular/angular/src/lib/input/input.md

 HTML can be included before and after the input tag, as a prefix or suffix.
 It will be underlined as per the Material specification, and clicking it will focus the input.

-Adding the `mdPrefix` attribute to an element inside the `md-form-field` will designate it as the prefix.
-Similarly, adding `mdSuffix` will designate it as the suffix.
+Adding the `matPrefix` attribute to an element inside the `mat-form-field` will designate it as the prefix.
+Similarly, adding `matSuffix` will designate it as the suffix.

 <!-- example(input-prefix-suffix) -->

 ### Hint Labels

 Hint labels are the labels that show below the underline.
-An `md-form-field` can have up to two hint labels; one on the `start` of the line (left in an LTR language, right in RTL), and one on the `end`.
+An `mat-form-field` can have up to two hint labels; one on the `start` of the line (left in an LTR language, right in RTL), and one on the `end`.

-Hint labels are specified in one of two ways: either using the `hintLabel` attribute of `md-form-field`, or using an `md-hint` element inside the `md-form-field`, which takes an `align` attribute containing the side.
+Hint labels are specified in one of two ways: either using the `hintLabel` attribute of `mat-form-field`, or using an `mat-hint` element inside the `mat-form-field`, which takes an `align` attribute containing the side.
 The attribute version is assumed to be at the `start`.
 Specifying a side twice will result in an exception during initialization.